 Passper for Excel also offers you the best chance to recover the opening password on any document.
 The following is how to do it.

 Step 1: Launch Passper for Excel on your computer and in the main window, click on "Recover Passwords".
 Click on the Add button to import the document into Passper.

 Step 3: The software will then begin recovering your password.
 This process may take a few minutes, depending on the attack mode selected.
 The password will be displayed on the screen when it is found.
-You can then use it to unlock the Excel workbook.
+You can then use it to unlock the Excel document.

 If you don't want to use a program to unprotect the workbook, there is one other way to unprotect an Excel workbook if you don't have the password.
 Here's the step by step guide you need.

 Step 1: Open the Excel workbook in question and then hit "ALT + F11" on your keyboard to open the Microsoft Visual Basic for Applications.

 Step 2: Click on "Insert" and then select "Module" in the drop-down menu that appears.

 Step 3: Enter the VBA code on the module and then hit "F5" to execute the code.
 Wait for the process to respond (the process may take a while) and when it is complete, the workbook will be unlocked and you can proceed to edit it if you want.

 The solutions mentioned above can help you unprotect any Excel workbook whether you have a password or not.
 It is, however, advisable to always keep your passwords in a safe place to ensure that you always remember them.